THE SUPRE DRIVE IS HERE

-No more broken derailleurs because the derailleur has two mount points, it’s protected by the frame, and it stays far from the ground.
+No more broken derailleurs thanks to the derailleur’s two mounting points, protected position in the frame, and its distance from the ground.

-More efficient than a gearbox, and more efficient than other high pivot bikes because of the large pulleys and a constant chain tension system that reduces drag.
+More efficient than a gearbox, and more efficient than other high pivot bikes due to the large pulleys and constant chain tension system that reduces drag.
 You can learn about our measurement of the Supre Drive’s efficiency here.

 How does it work?

-Conventional derailleurs have two functions: (1) they shift the chain across cassette sprockets, and (2) they tension the chain.
-These two functions are separated in the Supre Drive, with the shifting remaining with the derailleur and the chain tensioning moved to the middle of the bike.
+Conventional derailleurs have two functions: they shift the chain across cassette sprockets and they tension the chain.
+These two functions are separated in the Supre Drive, with shifting remaining with the derailleur and chain tensioning moved to the middle of the bike.
 When shifting gears, a chain tensioner arm pivots around the bottom bracket axis to give and take chain slack.
 The derailleur has only one pulley and a lot of ground clearance.

 There’s no derailleur hanger and no B-limit, making the derailleur easy to adjust.
 With the exception of the pulleys and pulley bearings that inevitably wear out, the Supre Drive is low maintenance.

 Supre means above in the Esperanto language.
 This refers to the Supre Drive being above other drivetrains, both physically and performance-wise.